tenzinchoeying/IPRO497_TeamC/documents/FacultyFeedback.md

 - Review stories to ensure you have what you need to complete scenarios one and two

 ## Week 12 ##
+- Focus on scenario demos not feature demos - we want see what users will accomplish through scenarios
+- Multiple presenters are fine even if it means screen swaps
+- Youcanbookme used for backing store for reservations - make sure it fits your look and feel and other parts of the app can integrate with in.

 ## Week 13 ##